Annual Warrior Competition

-The Annual Warrior Competition is a combat-oriented competition that is based on physical ability, teamwork, communication and individual accuracy which takes place at the King Abdullah II Special Operations Training Centre (KASOTC) in Amman, Jordan.
+The Annual Warrior Competition is a combat-oriented competition that pits special operations military and police teams against each other.
+Teams are assessed in events testing physical fitness, marksmanship drills, medical tasks and written exams.
+The competition takes place at the King Abdullah II Special Operations Training Centre (KASOTC) in Amman, Jordan.
 Jordan created the competition in May 2009.

 Background

-The Annual Warrior Competition aims to promote sharing of best practices, technology, and hardware; through gear and weapons display and live demonstrations by international retailers, and expose strengths and weaknesses in unit and individual skill sets.
+The competition is hosted at the King Abdullah II Special Operations Training Centre, also known as KASOTC.

 Every year the competition is redesigned to reflect the ever-changing threats posed by terrorism.
 Competing “Warriors” are expected to demonstrate competencies and adaptability of marksmanship, endurance, teamwork, tactics and communications on the battlefield.
 They are observed and judged by a panel of reputable international experts from various professional military and law enforcement backgrounds.
-Over thirty international and local teams participate every year.
+Many international and local teams participate every year.

-About the King Abdullah II Special Operations Training Centre

-The King Abdullah II Special Operations Training Centre, also known as KASOTC, is located in Amman, Jordan.KASOTC offers tailored training courses or training support for clients with their own programs.
+The 12th Annual Warrior Competition, which was scheduled to occur in 2020, was postponed and later held in 2022 due to the COVID-19 pandemic.